fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 In the real world, the 1-port measurement method is only accurate when the DUT's impedance is close to the system impedance.
-If the impedance of the DUT too high or too low, almost all energy is reflected back.
+If the impedance of the DUT is too high or too low, almost all energy is reflected back.
 Small differences between strong reflections are hard to distinguish.
 For low-impedance DUTs, results are also sensitive to the port's contact resistance.
 Both result in significant measurement errors.

-Instead, two-port measurements detect the weak signal transmitted across DUT ("filtered" by a large series impedance or a low parallel impedance), taking advantage of the sensitive radio receiver in the VNA.
-This allows us to solve the DUT's impedance.
+Instead, two-port measurements detect the weak signal transmitted across the DUT ("filtered" by a large series impedance or a low parallel impedance), taking advantage of the sensitive radio receiver in the VNA.
+This allows us to determine the DUT's impedance.

 To illustrate the general principle of two-port networks and S-parameters in microwave measurements, we follow the 2-port method here.